-• In discussing the provenance of Source C, answers might argue that the monk was especially favourable to Anselm as a close friend and biographer. • In discussing the historical context of Source C, answers might refer to the perceived bad character and oppressive government of William II. • In discussing how Source D supports the view, candidates might refer to the way in which William made appointments in the church which so appalled Anselm that he went into exile. • In discussing the provenance of Source D, answers might comment on the author being a monk and so on Anselm's side. • In discussing the historical context of Source D, answers might refer to the efforts of the church leaders to root out simony, and also to the need of the king for educated administrators and for bishops who would support him.
+Question Answer/Indicative content Mark Guidance In discussing the provenance of Source C, answers might argue that the monk was well-informed about events at Durham, but hostile to Ranulf, whom he saw as an unworthy holder of the office.
+In discussing the historical context of Source C, answers might refer to the way in which Norman kings relied on churchmen in their administration and that William promoted Ranulf once he saw what talents Ranulf possessed.
+In discussing how Source D supports the view, candidates might refer to the way in which William promised amendment when he thought he was dying but when he recovered went back to his evil ways oppressing the Church.
+In discussing the provenance of Source D, answers might comment on the author being a churchman and so sympathetic to Bishop Robert.
+In discussing the historical context of Source D, answers might refer to the efforts of the church leaders to root out simony, and also to the rather aggressive attitude of the archbishop of York in protecting his rights as illustrated when Anselm became archbishop of Canterbury.